ResByte/ResByte.github.io/_posts/2017-08-25-pytorch-tutorial.md

 The example here is motivated from pytorch examples.
 Please have a look at github/pytorch to know more.

+Summary of steps:
+1. Setup transformations for the data to be loaded.
+2. Create dataloader from datasets.
+3. Setup network to train.
+4. In train phase, set network for training
+5. Compute forward pass and output prediction
+6. Compute loss and accuracy
+7. In train phase do the backprop and update weights of the network.
+8. In test phase, compute forward pass and compute precision.

 ```python
 import torch
 import torch.nn as nn